GenesysCloudBlueprints/deploy-webchat-chatbot-with-lambda-blueprint/blueprint/index.md

 ![Testing your deployed Web Chat](images/testchat.png "Testing your deployed Web Chat")

-Go to the [Genesys Cloud Web Chat Harness](https://developer.genesys.cloud/developer-tools/#/webchat) in the Genesys Cloud Developer Center.
-Once there perform the following actions.
+Go to the [Genesys Cloud Web Chat harness](https://developer.genesys.cloud/developer-tools/#/webchat) in the Genesys Cloud Developer Center.
+Once there, perform the following actions.

 1. Select the from the Deployment dropdown the chat deployment that you created.
 In the diagram above it would be populated with `dev-dude-order-status-chat-widget`.
 If you do not see that value there, the web chat widget did not deploy correctly.
 2. Select a queue.
 This is a requirement of the Web Chat harness tool.
 For purposes of this example, I chose the 401K queue in my organization.